-Buyer personas allow you to focus on the challenges and pain points of your prospects and provide you with an intricate and precise stream of marketing power to hit the right people at the right time, with the right content.
+Buyer personas allow you to focus on your prospects' challenges and pain points and provide you with an intricate and precise stream of marketing power to hit the right people at the right time with the right content.
 Right?
 Good stuff.

 But more so than anything else, buyer personas inform you of what your business should be doing to help potential customers.
 Without buyer personas, we wouldn’t know what content to create, which material to share, how we should direct our marketing efforts or where we can improve our presence.

 They are the context of the narrative, the framework which houses our efforts.
-They are the compass which determines the direction of our journey and where we should be going.
+They are the compass that determines the direction of our journey and where we should be going.

-Remember, the purpose of constructing buyer personas is so that you know exactly who to attract who you want to delight with your astoundingly good content and insight and, eventually, get on board with your business.
+Remember, the purpose of constructing buyer personas is so that you know exactly who to attract who you want to delight with your excellent content and insight and, eventually, get on board with your business.